iainctduncan/scheme-for-max-docs/docs/_sources/installation.rst.txt

 Setup and Installation
 =======================

-Scheme for Max is currently available as a package for Max 8 on OSX, and as source code that should compile for Max 7, and on Windows.
+Scheme for Max is currently available as a package for Max 8 on OSX or Windows, and as source code that should compile for Max 7, and on Windows.

 The Scheme For Max package can be downloaded from the Releases tab on  `GitHub <https://github.com/iainctduncan/Scheme-for-max.com>`_.